 Hey everyone!
-Thank you for your patience with school resuming – the semester is already crazy stressful, and the meme above comes to mind every time I look at my schedule….
+Thank you for your patience with school resuming – the semester is already crazy stressful, and the meme below comes to mind every time I look at my schedule….

 I also quickly want to thank everyone that provided me with some constructive feedback in my last post!
 If you haven’t responded to that feedback form, you can still fill it out here.
 Any input on what you would like to see is important to me, so please take a moment to share!